Settings > The Send With Tab

-Here, you can select how you want to send your newsletters by clicking on the Configure button.
-When a sending method is activated, you'll see the word Activated on a green background on the bottom of the selection.
+When you go to MailPoet > Settings > Send With... tab, you can select how you want to send your newsletters.
+The active sending method will display the word Activated on a green background on the bottom of the selection.

 1. MailPoet Sending Service

 This is the most reliable, faster and most inexpensive method to send your newsletters.
 It connects your MailPoet installation to our servers through an HTTP connection via our dedicated API.
 Thus, you can avoid your host blocking your SMTP ports.

 If you're sending with us, you'll get fast support from our Support Team since it's easier for us to troubleshoot a service offered and maintained by ourselves.